-12 Joyce, Democratic Subjects, pp. 192-204; Vernon, Politics and the People, pp. 295-330 for constitutional narratives, pp. 215-231.
+12 Joyce, Democratic Subjects, pp. 192-204; Vernon, Politics and the People, pp. 295-330 for

-13 Jon Lawrence, Speaking For The People, pp. 183-193, 'The Transformation of British Public Politics after the First World War', Past and Present, 190, (February, 2006), pp. 185-187, Electing Our Masters, pp..71-92.
+13 Jon Lawrence, Speaking For The People, pp. 183-193, 'The Transformation of British Public Politics after the First World War', Past and Present, Vol. 190, No. 1 (Feb., 2006), pp. 185-187, see Electing Our Masters, (Oxford: Oxford University Press, 2009), pp. 71-92 pp. 71-78, 87-92 for a discussion of the continuance of violence and 'rowdyism' at electoral meetings through to the Edwardian period as an important feature of politics in Britain.
+Lawrence contends that the candidate was required to participate in events which would test his character in the face of an adverse crowd reaction, and demonstrate his masculinity by his control and composure.

-the Liberal Party.
+necessarily be based upon 'non-official' pamphlets which were issued in support of the Liberal Party.
 14 These were produced by several different organisations, but given the antipathy of the Liberal movement towards monolithic party control, this is not surprising.
 Joseph Chamberlain, the Liberal M.P. and a key figure in the setting-up of the National Liberal Federation to co-ordinate Liberally-motivated forces, described the party's reliance on affiliated but external organisations for support.
-"They did not mean by the leaders of the Liberal party and Parliamentary organisation.
-By the success of Liberalism they meant the success of those great objects which lay at the root and the basis of Liberalism", but that greater organisation was needed to prevent "the enormous waste of energy, the waste of time, and means, and temper...arousing special political agitations for every political subject."
+The success of Liberalism was not to be taken as the fortunes of "any Parliamentary organisation.
+By the success of Liberalism...they meant the success of those great objects which lay at the root and the basis of Liberalism".
+However, greater organisation was needed to prevent "the enormous waste of energy, the waste of time, and means, and temper...arousing special political agitations for every political subject."
 15 Chamberlain therefore believed that the formation of the National Liberal Federation would remove the necessity for such a division of resources, but the clear implication is that until such a unified force for agitation presented itself, the Liberal Party was dependent upon these other organisations to publicise their message.
 16 For this reason, we shall consider the publications of such bodies as representations of Liberal opinion.
-Whilst bearing in mind that these are not documenting the beliefs of the parliamentary Liberal Party
+Whilst bearing in mind that these are not documenting the beliefs of the

 14 For the founding of the Liberal Publication Department, see H.V.
-Emy, Liberals, Radicals and Social Politics 1892-1914, (Cambridge U.P., 1973), pp. 72-73.
-The LPD. operated under the aegis of the National Liberal Federation (NLF.) with input from the parliamentary party in the form of its administrative body, the Liberal Central Association (LCA).
-The former body had grown out of Joseph Chamberlain's desire for greater coordination between local Radical associations (see Peter Jay, Joseph Chamberlain: A Political Study, (Oxford: Clarendon, 1981) for an account of the NLF's formation), but had been 'captured' by the Gladstonian party following Chamberlain's secession over Home Rule in 1886 and continue to act as a focal point for Radical associations, but with greater ties to the parliamentary party.
+Emy, Liberals, Radicals and Social Politics 1892-1914, (Cambridge: Cambridge University Press, 1973), pp. 72-73.
+The L.P.D. operated under the aegis of the National Liberal Federation (NLF.) with input from the parliamentary party in the form of its administrative body, the Liberal Central Association (LCA).
+The former body had grown out of Joseph Chamberlain's desire for greater coordination between local Radical associations (see Peter Jay, Joseph Chamberlain: A Political Study, (Oxford: Clarendon, 1981) for an account of the NLF's formation), but had been 'captured' by the Gladstonian party following Chamberlain's secession over Home Rule in 1886 and continued to act as a focal point for Radical associations, but with greater ties to the parliamentary party.

-15 Proceedings Attending the Formation of the National Liberal Federation, (Birmingham: The Journal Printing Offices, 1877), at Manchester Central Library, Political Pamphlets 308.n6, p.
-20. Echoes of Chamberlain's concern that Liberalism Liberalism spoke with too many voices can be seen in Jeffrey Von Arx's study of the thinking of Leslie Stephen, Progress and Pessimism, pp. 2-3.
+15 Proceedings Attending the Formation of the National Liberal Federation, (Birmingham: The Journal Printing Offices, 1877), at Manchester Central Library, Political Pamphlets 308.n6, Vol. 8/16, p.
+20. Echoes of Chamberlain's concern that Liberalism spoke with too many voices can be seen in Jeffrey Von Arx's study of the thinking of Leslie Stephen, Progress and Pessimism, pp. 2-3.